24-cell: Geometric description

-The 24-cell incorporates the geometries of every convex regular polytope in the first four dimensions, except the 5-cell, those with a 5 in their Schlӓfli symbol, (Note: The convex regular polytopes in the first four dimensions with a 5 in their Schlӓfli symbol are the pentagon {5}, the icosahedron {3, 5}, the dodecahedron {5, 3}, the 600-cell {3,3,5} and the 120-cell {5,3,3}.
-The 5-cell {3, 3, 3} is also pentagonal in the sense that its Petrie polygon is the pentagon.) and the regular polygons with 7 or more sides.
+The 24-cell incorporates the geometries of every convex regular polytope in the first four dimensions, except the 5-cell, those with a 5 in their Schlӓfli symbol, and the regular polygons with 7 or more sides.
 In other words, the 24-cell contains all of the regular polytopes made of triangles and squares that exist in four dimensions except the regular 5-cell, but none of the pentagonal polytopes.
 The geometric relationships among all of these regular polytopes can be observed in a single 24-cell or the 24-cell honeycomb.

 The 24-cell is the fourth in the sequence of six convex regular 4-polytopes (in order of size and complexity).
-(Note: The convex regular 4-polytopes can be ordered by size as a measure of 4-dimensional content (hypervolume) for the same radius.
+The convex regular 4-polytopes can be ordered by size as a measure of 4-dimensional content (hypervolume) for the same radius.
 This is their proper order of enumeration, the order in which they nest inside each other as compounds.
 Each greater polytope in the sequence is rounder than its predecessor, enclosing more content within the same radius.
 The 4-simplex (5-cell) is the limit smallest case, and the 120-cell is the largest.
 Complexity (as measured by comparing configuration matrices or simply the number of vertices) follows the same ordering.
-This provides an alternative numerical naming scheme for regular polytopes in which the 24-cell is the 24-point 4-polytope: fourth in the ascending sequence that runs from 5-point 4-polytope to 600-point 4-polytope.)
+This provides an alternative numerical naming scheme for regular polytopes in which the 24-cell is the 24-point 4-polytope: fourth in the ascending sequence that runs from 5-point 4-polytope to 600-point 4-polytope.
 It can be deconstructed into 3 overlapping instances of its predecessor the tesseract (8-cell), as the 8-cell can be deconstructed into 2 instances of its predecessor the 16-cell.
 The reverse procedure to construct each of these from an instance of its predecessor preserves the radius of the predecessor, but generally produces a successor with a smaller edge length.
-(Note: The edge length will always be different unless predecessor and successor are both radially equilateral, i.e. their edge length is the same as their radius (so both are preserved).
-Since radially equilateral polytopes are rare, it seems that the only such construction (in any dimension) is from the 8-cell to the 24-cell, making the 24-cell the unique regular polytope (in any dimension) which has the same edge length as its predecessor of the same radius.)

-Coordinates

-The 24-cell has two natural systems of Cartesian coordinates, which reveal distinct structure.